-The Regular cycle features longer spins to shorten drying time.
+The Regular cycle features the Gentle Wash system and high spin speeds to shorten drying time.

-- Use 14 minutes of wash time to clean sturdily constructed fabrics and heavily soiled loads. - Use 6-10 minutes of wash time to clean regular loads of fabrics that are lightly to moderately soiled.
+- Use 10-14 minutes of wash time to clean sturdily constructed fabrics and heavily soiled loads. - Use 6-10 minutes of wash time to clean regular loads of fabrics that are moderately soiled.